joequant/scms/doc/patent-simulation.md

  1. The said information system in claim 3 allows the step-by-step replay of the contract under simulation.
  1. The said information system in claim 3 integrates with the information system in claim 1.
 1. The integration of the simulation results for the information system in claim 3 to be included as an the schedules/exhibits of a contract.
-1. That an information system as defined in patent application 'AN INFORMATION SYSTEM THAT AUTOMATES INTERPRETATION AND PERFORMANCE OF CONTRACTS INVOLVING DIGITAL ASSETS, be fitted with a switch that toggles between 'Execution Mode' and 'Simulation Mode'; the former of which performs as per the said patent application, the latter of which performs simulation as described in this patent application.
+1. That an information system as defined in patent application 'AN INFORMATION SYSTEM THAT AUTOMATES INTERPRETATION AND PERFORMANCE OF CONTRACTS INVOLVING DIGITAL ASSETS', be fitted with a switch that toggles between 'Execution Mode' and 'Simulation Mode'; the former of which performs as per the said patent application, the latter of which performs simulation as described in this patent application.
 1. The process for the simulation of a contract, as: (i) pre-definition of scenarios, external dependencies, and notes; (ii) running the scenarios through the contract code; and (iii) compiling the results of the simulation.